Last Updated on March 30, 2023

 2. White English Bulldog

-White is a rare color for the English Bulldog.
+White is a rare color for this breed.
 White English Bulldogs are utterly white from head to toe.

 They usually don’t have any other marks on their bodies; however, a few freckles of a different shade or tone can occasionally be seen on their fur.